department-of-veterans-affairs/design-system-OLD/README.md

 ## Previewing Changes

-As you make changes to this design system, you'll likely want to see how your changes look in a consuming app.
+As you make changes to this design system, you'll likely want to see how your changes look in a consuming app, such as the `vets-website` app.
 Follow these instructions to see your changes locally in the Vets Website.

 ### 1. Build the components: